 The Remote Boss puts the power of the pellet boss controller in the palm of your hand.
 Carry it with you and control your grill from up to 300 feet away.

 Got enough devices or need more flexibility?
 MAK Grills Mobile allows you to control and monitor your grill from any internet connected smart device with a web browser.
 There’s no app to download or keep updated and you aren’t limited to app capable devices.
-MAK Grills Mobile runs from a mobile optimized website, designed to be reliable and user friendly.
+MAK Grills Mobile runs from a website, designed to be reliable and user friendly.

 Precisely controlling the temperature allowed us to create more smoke.
 We programmed a SMOKE setpoint on our Pellet Boss controller, and also opted to avoid the drawbacks of insulating the cooking chamber.
 Smoke thrives at lower temperatures and is incinerated at higher temperatures.
 MAK Grills can reach and maintain lower temperatures because we don’t add extra steel to insulate the grill (but are still able to reach high heat with the FlameZone).